 The MESP for Block 59 proposes interim and ultimate servicing schemes.
 In the ultimate servicing scheme, lands west of Rainbow Creek (fronting Huntington Road) are to be serviced by an existing 750 mm diameter sewer on Huntington Road.
-Lands east of Rainbow Creek will be serviced by a future Regional trunk sewer on Highway 27.
-The Highway 27 Trunk sewer is scheduled to be completed in 2028.
+Lands east of Rainbow Creek will be serviced by a future Regional trunk sewer on Highway 27 scheduled to be completed in 2028.

-Proposed Interim Sanitary Servicing (Blocks 2 and 3)
+Proposed Interim Sanitary Servicing (Block 3, 4, and 5)

-The Development intends to utilize a connection to the existing sanitary system on Medallion Boulevard for Blocks 2 and 3 shown on Attachment 4 in the interim prior to the completion of the Regional trunk sewer on Highway 27.
+The Development intends to utilize a connection to the existing sanitary system on Medallion Boulevard for Blocks 3, 4 and 5 in the interim prior to the completion of the Regional trunk sewer on Highway 27.
 Based on the current City sanitary operational model, minor surcharging is identified under existing conditions in several segments downstream of the Medallion Blvd outlet.
 A current estimate for improvements to these surcharging segments is approximately \$1.9 million, however these segments are situated within valley and open space areas where the risk of potential basement flooding is minimized.
 As a result, additional flows to the Medallion system may be accommodated in the interim subject to on-going flow monitoring.